Wordshark at School

 Are records of student activities kept?

-Records are kept once students have been added to the system.
-Records can also be printed out.
+Records (printable) are kept once students have been added to the system.
+A facility is available to track specific progress.

 Can specific work be set for students?

 Once students are added to the system, it's possible to choose the words and games that they can use.
 This can also be done for groups of students.

 What printouts are available with the course?

 Sentence work sheets (crossword puzzles), spelling lists and word searches can all be printed out.
 Flash cards for each list can also be printed.
 (A4 size down to credit card size).

 What is needed to run Wordshark?